How to Become a Lawyer: College-to-Career Advice

 Two key things to remember here:

-A) Law school is extremely expensive.
+- Law school is extremely expensive.

-B) Not every lawyer makes a ton of money.
+- Not every lawyer makes a ton of money.

 Just about everyone that successfully works their way through medical school will go on to a lucrative career.
 This is simply not true of law school, where, quite frankly, there will be winners and losers.
 Your performance relative to the rest of your class matters, and those at the bottom 50th percentile of their class rarely, if ever, waltz into six-figure jobs.
 Those with a passion for less lucrative sectors of the profession such as family law, civil rights, or public interest also need to be particularly thoughtful in this area.

-The average law school graduate comes out over $100K in debt.
+The average law school graduate comes out over $108k in debt.
 There is, of course, good debt and bad debt.
 Overpaying for a high-end undergraduate education and then paying big bucks for a lower-end law school is likely to leave you with bad debt.
 If you have a choice between attending an elite college for undergrad or an elite law school (and not both), go with the elite law school every time.

 If you’re going to go to law school, aim for a top-shelf institution.
 Tier 3 and 4 law school graduates too often face a chilly job market and are saddled with burdensome debts.
-If, after looking over your law school prospects, you conclude, like Groucho Marx, that you wouldn’t join any that would have you as a member, it may be time to explore other professions.
+If, after looking over your law school prospects, you conclude, like Groucho Marx, that you wouldn’t join any club that would have you as a member, it may be time to explore other professions.